 The North York Moors is full of interesting outdoor art, from sculptures and mosaics to trompe l'oeil and beautiful mosaics.
 Here's a few highlights to discover.

-- One of sculptor Emma Stothard's amazing Coronation Lobsters will welcome you to the Bank Top carpark in Staithes.
+- One of sculptor Emma Stothard's amazing Coronation Lobsters welcomes you to the Bank Top carpark in Staithes.
 Then follow the Staithes Illusion Trail, a series of trompe l’oeil works created by talented artist Paul Czainski which are on buildings across the village, taking visitors off the beaten track.

 - Enjoy the tranquil garden at St. Peter's Centre in Staithes - look for the mermaid and fish carvings created by local chainsaw sculptor Steve Iredale.